 The Affordable Care Act requires all nonprofit hospitals to complete a community health needs assessment (CHNA) process every three years.
 A community health needs assessment is survey or questionnaire that tax-exempt hospitals are required to conduct to gauge an understanding of the specific health status, needs, and issue within a certain population or area.
 In turn, this information can help with developing a community health improvement plan by justifying how and where resources should be allocated to best meet community needs.

-Every three years, Iowa Specialty Hospitals works with Wright County Public Health to survey the county population to gather input on the health needs of the community's residents.
+Every three years, Iowa Specialty Hospitals works to survey the county population to gather input on the health needs of the community's residents.
 Based on the assessment results, a community health improvement plan is formed in an effort to address public health issues.

 Below are the most recent survey results and county improvement plan.